rashmishehara/GlobalBooks_SOA_System/README.md

     ├── setup-environment.sh      # Environment setup
     └── test-soa-workflow.sh      # Workflow testing
 ```

+---

-## 🔃Contributing
+## 🔃 Contributing

-1. Fork the repository
+1. Fork this repo
-2. Create a feature branch
+2. Create a new feature branch
-3. Make your changes
+3. Commit your changes with tests
-4. Add tests if applicable
-5. Submit a pull request
+4. Open a pull request for review

+---

-## 🔖Conclusion
+## 🔖 Final Notes

-The GlobalBooks SOA System demonstrates a complete, enterprise-ready reference architecture for managing book ordering and related services.By combining SOAP and REST microservices, secured with OAuth2 and WS Security, and integrating them through RabbitMQ and BPEL orchestration, it showcases real-world best practices in scalability, security, and process automation.With comprehensive documentation, testing, and deployment support for Docker and Kubernetes, this project serves as a practical guide for building robust, service-oriented, event-driven platforms in modern enterprise environments.
+This project illustrates how an enterprise-grade book ordering system can be built using **SOA principles combined with modern microservice practices**.
+With secure SOAP and REST services, RabbitMQ-based event-driven messaging, and BPEL-driven orchestration, the platform demonstrates scalability, fault tolerance, and maintainability.
+Complete documentation, automated testing, and Docker/Kubernetes deployment support make it a strong reference for building **robust distributed systems** in the enterprise domain.